25thOliver/Airflow-Youtube-Analytics/README.md

 ## Step 3: Load into PostgreSQL

-Airflow’s final task — `load_to_postgres` — transfers the transformed Parquet data into PostgreSQL using a JDBC connector or pandas-based loader.
+Airflow’s final task — `load_youtube_data` — transfers the transformed Parquet data into PostgreSQL using a pandas-based loader.

 ### Schema Alignment